-Create a blockchain-friendly environment that enables businesses and consumers to be part of the blockchain landscape and promote strong international cooperation to remove legislative obstacles to blockchain applications and solutions across borders.
+Create a blockchain-friendly environment that enables businesses and consumers to be part of the blockchain landscape and promote strong international cooperation at all levels across authorities and private sector, including through cross-regional projects, to remove legislative obstacles to blockchain applications and solutions across borders.

 - The blockchain technology has the potential to disrupt many markets as its properties and characteristics enable new forms of user participation and new business models. - Immutability of the data will lead to smart, automatically enforceable, contracts under which the authenticity of the data is clear and reliable. - Although the principle of technology neutrality means that the same regulatory principles should apply regardless of the technology used, some changes should be blockchain specific, if the advantages of the blockchain are to be fully utilized. - The BRT supports the INATBA (International Association for Trusted Blockchain Applications) initiative.
 INATBA is showing a high potential for acting as a bridge between Public and Private Sector and is growing in terms of membership and staff.
 This will allow the Association to expand its impact and ability to work internationally at different level by promoting open cooperation in many industry sectors in which Blockchain can have a concrete impact.
 It is important to promote interoperability among solutions developed in different countries and sectors.
 Also, standardization, best practices exchange, and Public Private Partnerships are recommended.
-After a first year of activity where INATBA set up its own structure and started its first activities (i.e. the organization of the first Congress in November 2019 in Malaga - Spain) it is now time to enter in a more mature phase in which the Association will advocate for a harmonized adoption of blockchain solutions in Europe, Japan and at the global level.
+It is now time to enter in a more mature phase in which the Association will advocate for a harmonized adoption of blockchain solutions in Europe, Japan and at the global level.